neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 it unifies by unwrapping, reordering, hiding
-Rows have a HEADER colour + markup for other header colours Is unwrapping wanted?  or just insert uniform <tab>? flag line as "don't wrap"?
+Rows have a HEADER colour + markup for other header colours Is unwrapping wanted?  or just insert uniform <tab>? flag Row as "don't wrap"?
     preserve header formatting?

-Each layer is only caching the Rows it changes!
+Each Layer is only caching the Rows it changes!
     so weeding is only headers
     markdown is only body